 If you have a cold, cough and sneeze in facial tissue and dispose of the tissue right away.
 Then wash your hands right away.
 Also, cleaning surfaces with disinfectants that kill viruses can halt the spread of the common cold.
 Rhinoviruses may survive up to 3 hours outside of the nasal lining.

 Let your healthcare provider know if your symptoms get worse or you have new symptoms.
 If your symptoms don't get better in a few days, call your provider.
 You could have another type of infection.

 - A cold is caused by a virus that causes inflammation of the membranes that line the nose and throat.

 - The common cold is very easily spread to others.
-It's often spread through airborne droplets that are coughed or sneezed into the air by the sick person.
+It's often spread through airborne droplets that are coughed or sneezed into the air by a sick person.
 The droplets are then inhaled by another person.

-- Symptoms may include a stuffy, runny nose, scratchy, tickly throat, sneezing, watery eyes and a low-grade fever.
+- Symptoms may include a stuffy, runny nose, scratchy, tickly throat, sneezing, watery eyes, and a low-grade fever.

 - Treatment to reduce symptoms includes getting rest and drinking plenty of fluids.

 - Because colds are caused by viruses, treatment with antibiotics won't work.